 There is a need for accountants across every level of society, from the individual person to a Fortune 500 company.
 Your role is to make sure finances are managed in such a way that they have the greatest amount of disposable income (or profit), while also meeting all the relevant tax laws and regulations.

 As an accountant, you can expect to work full time.
 In fact, according to the U.S. Bureau of Labor Statistics (BLS), 20% worked more than 40 hours per week in 2014.
 It is also common to see overtime hours, particularly around tax season or at the end of a budget year.
-On average, accountants can expect to earn around $67,190 per year at bachelor’s degree level.
+On average, accountants can expect to earn an accounting degree salary of $67,190 per year at bachelor’s degree level.
 The BLS has also reported that they expect an 11% growth in demand from 2014 to 2024, which is faster than the national average.

 - 26% work in accounting, payroll services, bookkeeping, and tax preparation.